aloicerains/monty/README.md

 	* Usage: `pchar`
 	* The integer stored at the top of the stack is treated as the ascii value of the character to be printed
 	* If the value is not in the ascii table (man ascii) print the error message `L<line_number>: can't pchar, value out of range`, followed by a new line, and exit with the status `EXIT_FAILURE`
 	* If the stack is empty, print the error message `L<line_number>: can't pchar, stack empty`, followed by a new line, and exit with the status `EXIT_FAILURE`
+- [x] **pstr**
+The opcode `pstr` prints the string starting at the top of the stack, followed by a new line.
+	* Usage: `pstr`
+	* The integer stored in each element of the stack is treated as the ascii value of the character to be printed
+	* The string stops when either:
+		The stack is over
+		The value of the element is 0
+		The value of the element is not in the ascii table
+	* If the stack is empty, print only a new line
+- [x] **rotl**
+The opcode rotl rotates the stack to the top.
+	* Usage: `rotl`
+	* The top element of the stack becomes the last one, and the second top element of the stack becomes the first one
+	* `rotl` never fails
+- [x] **rotr**